davidpet/snippets/cpp/Classes/010 - Constructors, Initialization Lists - explanation.md

 # Constructors, Initialization Lists

-In the above code, we have demonstrated the use of constructors and initialization lists in C++ classes.
+In the code, we have demonstrated the use of constructors and initialization lists in C++ classes.

 1. `SimpleClass` is a class with a default constructor.
 When an object of `SimpleClass` is created, the constructor is called and it prints a message.